Fran's Restaurant

 In 2009 Fran's Restaurants opened its first corporate United States location in downtown Kansas City, Missouri, in the Power & Light Entertainment District.

 In August 2010, Fran's opened its third Toronto-based location near the intersection of Yonge and Front Streets, across from the Sony Centre for the Performing Arts.
 Along with its modern decor, it is also the first Fran's Restaurant to have a full-service bar in its substantial outdoor patio.
 This location is the first to expand its brand from a diner concept to a restaurant and bar and includes a full size outdoor bar and patio with both patio table and lounge chair configurations.

 Fran's is credited as being the place where Gordon Lightfoot played one of his first Toronto gigs and ultimately the spot where he met Ronnie Hawkins, who poached him for better spots at Steele's Tavern.

 It was a constant haunt of pianist Glenn Gould.
 The Canadian Broadcasting Corporation profile of Gould notes:

 "Sometime between two and three every morning Gould would go to Fran's, a 24-hour diner a block away from his Toronto apartment, sit in the same booth and order the same meal of scrambled eggs."

+When radio broadcaster Gordon Sinclair finished a morning shift at CFRB, he would go to Fran's for a glass of wine.

 In 2014, Fran's opened a booth at the Canadian National Exhibition's Food Building for the first time and featured exclusive fare developed especially for the fair such as pie shakes, peanut butter-Sriracha balls, a Thanksgiving waffle, and a Big Breakfast Maple Toast Box.